Marius-Vuscan/ms-assignment/docs/docker-publish.md

     - pushing the image

 # When is the pipeline executed?
-- On every push to the main.
+- When changes to the 'proj folder are done.
-- The docker actions are skipped if we are talking about a PR.
+- The service jobs are skipped if we are talking about a PR.